Gman-Superfly/AKIRA/README.md

 ## What Is This?

-AKIRA is an attempt to understand how information transforms through attention.
+AKIRA is a project to study how beliefs shape and transform information.

-Not just "how transformers work" in a mechanical sense, but something deeper: *what happens when many possibilities collapse into one certainty?* When a model "knows" something, what changed?
+Not just "how transformers work" in a mechanical sense, but something deeper: *what happens when many possibilities collapse into one certainty?* When ML models "know" something, what changed?
 When understanding crystallizes from confusion, what was the transformation?

 We don't have all the answers.
 We have hypotheses, experiments, and a framework for thinking about these questions.
 This repository is a working document of that exploration.